 The Turquoise Coast Restaurants

-This coast has been serving tourists for a long time, and you will find a rich choice of restaurants.
+This coast has been serving tourists for a long time, and you will find a rich choice of restaurants to prove this.
 There’s no shortage of older, established eateries, which dish out the standard national fare (think mezes, kebabs, assorted grilled meats, and fresh seafood).
 Simple—but often superb—spots are as popular with vacationing Turks as they are with foreigners.
 In recent years, the number of fine dining options has also increased, especially in larger cities and tourist centers.
 The top ones prepare creative dishes, combining high-quality local ingredients with international flair.

 Regional specialties along the Turquoise Coast include mussels stuffed with rice, pine nuts, and currants; ahtopot salatası, a cold octopus salad, tossed in olive oil, vinegar, and parsley; and grilled fish.
-Most of Turkey's tomatoes, cucumbers, eggplants, zucchinis, and peppers are grown along the coast, so fresh salads are delicious.
+Most of Turkey's tomatoes, cucumbers, eggplants, zucchinis, and peppers are grown along the coast, so salads are fresh and delicious.
 In Lycia, a local home-cooking specialty is stewed eggplant with basil—wonderful if you're offered it.
 Semiz otu (cow parsley) is a refreshing appetizer in a garlic yogurt sauce.